 Communication is key, spend 10-15 minutes a day reviewing candidates.
 If someone meets your minimum requirements, send a quick message letting them know you are interested to keep them engaged.
 Additionally, at each stage in the hiring process, be clear about next steps and timeline.
 In every interview, let promising candidates know when they can expect a call about what happens next.
 With all your outreach, keep it personal.
 Letting candidates know you care will buy you more time, and help you get them on your side.

 Keeping candidates informed is important, but getting people in the door should be the priority.
-Schedule interviews in as short of a window as possible, and move their first day up to the soonest they can do.
+Schedule interviews in as short of a window as possible using an interview scheduling tool, and move their first day up to the soonest they can do.
 A common tactic is to build a sense of urgency by offering a job and giving new hires a short window to respond.

 4) Low Retention of new hires